619 North Central Avenue,

 The Dunbar Theatre claimed to be the first African-American owned theatre to operate in Baltimore.
 Designed by Callis & Callis it opened on November 22, 1916.
 It was enlarged in November 1923 to the plans of Oliver B. Wright & E.A.
 Lockhart to give a seating capacity of 500.
 Remodeled again in 1929 to the plans of J.F.
 Dusman and the seating capacity was increased to 944.
 It became the first African-American theatre in Baltimore to install both Vitaphone and Movietone sound systems.

 A serious fire practically destroyed the Dunbar Theatre in June 1945.
 It was rebuilt in the summer of 1946, reopening on July 5.
-It was purchased by the city in 1957 and was closed and demolished in 1958.
+It was purchased by the city in 1957 and was closed on January 14, 1958 and demolished later that year.
 A housing project was built on the site.

 Just login to your account and subscribe to this theater